Marokko explore tours

 Day 4: Chefchaouen – Volubilis – Meknes – Fes (about 3.5 hours)

-After breakfast in your raid, you will start travelling to FES via Ouazzan and the Roman site of Volubilis.
-After a couple of hours’ drive, you will get to Volubilis, the well-preserved Roman Empire dating to 225 BC, where you will see the most beautiful Mosaics in Morocco dating back to the 3rd century BC.
+After breakfast at your riad, you will begin your journey to Fes, passing through Ouazzan and stopping at the Roman site of Volubilis.
+After a few hours on the road, you will arrive at Volubilis, a well-preserved Roman city from 225 BC.
+Here, you can admire some of the most beautiful mosaics in Morocco, dating back to the 3rd century BC.

-HYouwill have a guided tour of the site and learn much about the Roman Empire.
-AThen we will travel to Meknes, the capital of Ismaili, Morocco.
+You will have a guided tour of the site and learn a lot about the Roman Empire.
+Afterward, we will travel to Meknes, the capital of the Ismaili dynasty in Morocco.

-In Meknes, we see the fascinating gate Bab Man Sour built by the Sultan My Ismail, the granary, and the Sahrij Souani, which are used for irrigation and plantation.
+In Meknes, we will visit the impressive Bab Mansour gate, built by Sultan Moulay Ismail, as well as the granary and Sahrij Souani, which were used for irrigation and agriculture.

-Your visit also includes the Malay Ismail Mausoleum.
-We then continue via the highway to Fes.
+Your visit will also include the Mausoleum of Moulay Ismail.
+Afterward, we will continue on the highway to Fes.

 Day 5: Fes Exploration

-After breakfast in Riad, you will travel southeast to Merzouga via Midelt and Rachidia.
-Your first stop will be in Ifrane, the “Switzerland of Morocco,” then to Merzouga via Midelt and Wadi Ziz.
+After breakfast at the Riad, you’ll head southeast toward Merzouga, passing through Midelt and Rachidia.
+The first stop is Ifrane, known as the “Switzerland of Morocco,” before continuing on through Midelt and along the Wadi Ziz.

-We’ll drive through welcoming Berber villages to Erfoud and then to Rissani, the foundation of the Alaouite dynasty—Morocco’s current ruling royal family.
-Arriving in Merzouga at the end of the day, you’ll be welcome to have a cup of mint tea before checking into the Riad.
+We’ll pass through friendly Berber villages on the way to Erfoud and then Rissani, the birthplace of the Alaouite dynasty, Morocco’s current royal family.
+When you arrive in Merzouga at the end of the day, you’ll be offered a cup of mint tea before checking into the Riad.

 Accommodation: 3,4,5* Hotels/Riads available